tbela99/gzip/README.md

 ## V2.4.1

+-   Load images using LQIP technique
 -   Add a service worker for administrator with no caching because admin requests were still cached by the website service worker
--   Make lazyloaded images indexabl using noscript tag
+-   Make lazyloaded images indexable using noscript tag
 -   force file name generation whenever the settings are changed
 -   Add new breakpoint 1920px for responsive images and css background images